In a matter of two months, Dutee Chand went from being hailed as India's "sure shot Olympic medalist" to studying to become a train ticket collector.

 Others find this logic of keeping an upper limit ridiculous.
 Dreger, who also consulted with the IOC on their policy, believes that their HA rule is "unscientific and sexist."

 When the IAAF and IOC issued the ruling, they didn't even specify what was the desired testosterone range they were looking for.
 So if any women athletes wanted to get tested in private beforehand and avoid the public humiliation of a hyperandrogenism test, it was impossible to do so.
 The governing bodies decided that they will set the limit once cases start coming in.
-The lower end of the male range is now set at 10 nanomoles per liter, and women are not eligible to compete until they lower their testosterone levels, often through quite invasive methods.
+The lower end of the male range is now set at 10 nanomoles per litre, and women are not eligible to compete until they lower their testosterone levels, often through quite invasive methods.

 "Women are not allowed to have a certain level but men are allowed to have as much as they want.
 It's unclear to me why androgens are considered a property of men, when in fact women make androgens as well?," Dreger says.
 "There's no upper limit for men, there's only an upper limit for women, and that's basically sexist."